arnomaris/StreamlinedBot/README.md

 # StreamlinedBot

 StreamlinedBot is a Discord bot designed for the the [Streamlined Discord](discord.gg/streamlined).
-It can host anonymous photocontests, general utilities and social media link management.
+It can host anonymous photocontests, contains general utilities and social media link management.

 ## Features